Joss Hawthorn, University of Sydney @jossblandhawthorn

 Jan 2000) or a related article in

-attempt to show that the time is ripe for a general convergence of
+show the time is ripe for a general convergence of far-field cosmology

-and in our 2007 Saas Fee lectures.
-An updated and extended version of these lectures was published
+An updated and extended version of the 2007 lectures was published

 in 2013; we provide download details below.